Efraim Diveroli: Formation of AEY Inc

+Arms trading dynamics

-During the Cold War, the world engaged in a protracted and massive arms race.
-Millions of weapons were stockpiled throughout Eastern Europe, ready for a war with the West.
-When the Cold War ended, and the immediate threat of violence subsided, arms dealers started moving these vast amounts of weapons.
+During the Cold War, the USA & USSR engaged in a protracted and massive arms race.
+Millions of weapons were stockpiled throughout Eastern Europe.
+When the Cold War ended, and the immediate threat of violence subsided, arms dealers started moving some of these weapons.
 The sales that followed formed the "gray market" where non-state actors (such as militia or terrorist groups) and legitimate government-sanctioned buyers could procure arms through illegal foreign government sales.
-"The Pentagon needed access to this new aftermarket to arm the militias it was creating in Iraq and Afghanistan.
-The trouble was, it couldn't go into such a murky underworld on its own.
-It needed proxies to do its dirty work — companies like AEY."
+The Pentagon wanted access to this gray market to arm the militias it was creating in Iraq and Afghanistan.
+The US government therefore required intermediaries, or proxies, to undertake the more covert and intricate facets of arms-related activities.
+Companies such as AEY emerged as entities facilitating these operations, playing a role in executing tasks that were considered sensitive or clandestine in nature.